rei/rei-cedar-docs/docs/getting-started/as-an-adopter/README.md

 The Cedar team will evaluate all new requests for components, beginning with a discovery process that includes an audit of visual patterns and weighs factors such as reusability across the product ecosystem (ideally can be used by 3-5 teams), investment and maturity of the product, and team bandwidth.

-New feature and enhancement requests can be submitted via the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC).
+New feature and enhancement requests can be submitted using the [Feature Request Form](https://airtable.com/shrcbq9CHthuMO7AC).

 ### Report an Issue